LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     Note 2 - Depending on your build history, you may find some of the Identifiers already have your "App Group" and you are just verifying the status.

     1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list){: target="_blank" } on the *Apple Developer* site.
-    1. For each of the following identifier names:
+    1. For each of the following identifier names (be sure to look in Identifier column if names do not match):
         * `Loop`
         * `Loop Intent Extension`
         * `Loop Status Extension`
         * `Loop Widget Extension`
-    1. Click on the identifier's name
+    1. Click on the identifier's row
     1. On the "App Groups" capabilies, click on the "Configure" or "Edit" button
     1. If your "Loop App Group" with your TEAMID is not showing, then select it
         * Click "Save"